 Originally from Scotland, the 'quaich' was a drinking cup traditionally used to offer a guest a warm welcome, or also a farewell drink (though some quaichs had glass bottoms so the drinker could keep a careful eye on his hosts), by being filled with whiskey or brandy.
 The word comes from the Scottish-Gaelic word for cup - 'cuach'.
 Originally they were made from wood, though other materials such as silver or horn were later used as they gained popularity.
-This particular item however is crafted in pewter, and comes engraved in stunning Celtic designs inspired by the Book of Kells.
+This particular item however is crafted in pewter, and comes engraved in stunning Celtic designs inspired by a High Cross near Mullingar.
 Diameter 3 1/2" (or 5 3/4" including handles).